A Mission to Make the System Work for All

 Schools are struggling.
 Administrators are frustrated.
 Teachers are overworked.
 Students are paying the price.
 And everyone is looking for a way to reform—and transform—a troubled education system.

 But before any sort of reform can happen, I think everyone involved needs to ask themselves a very important question: Do we need to reimagine what education can really be?

 As educators, we are preparing young people for the future.
 And that’s why our outdated educational system needs to change.
 The future belongs to artists, inventors, storytellers—creative thinkers!

 We need to take advantage of the technological resources we have at our disposal.
 We need to understand the unique challenges of the 21st century learner.
 We need to offer a personalized approach to educating young people.

 We have an unprecedented opportunity to reimagine education in a BIG way.
 One that supports our students’ abilities, yet pushes them to accept new challenges.
-One that recognizes the sacrifices teachers make, yet encourages them to embrace new perspectives and techniques.
+One that recognizes the sacrifices teachers make, yet encourages them to embrace new perspectives, professional development, and techniques.
 One that understands administrative limits, yet pushes for the reform and resources our schools need and deserve.

 For so long, the system has placed an outsized value on IQ, on the ability of students to perform and learn in only a few outdated ways, on the almighty test score.
 These are outdated practices, and thankfully, schools are moving in the right direction.